St. Briavels Assembly, Snooker & Reading Rooms

 Pictures 1 and 3 courtesy of Deborah Bridget Asbell, Grandaughter of Surgeon Capt.O.W.Andrews.

-Our biggest fund raising success story so far is the very popular 'Local Produce & Suppliers Market', which was started in June 2006 in aid of the contiuned refurbishment of the Rooms.
-The market is nearly always held on the first Saturday of every mont, apart from bank holiday weekends.
+Our biggest fund raising success story so far is the very popular 'Local Produce & Suppliers Market', which was started in June 2006 in aid of the continued refurbishment of the Rooms.
+The market is nearly always held on the first Saturday of every month, apart from January, when it is on the 2nd Saturday.
 When work began on the Assembly Rooms the market was moved to the Pavilion and even though the Assembly Rooms have now re-opened, the market will continue to run from the Pavilion for the time being.
 It attracts many award winning food and drink producers from across the region and is featured on tourist information literature as a good place to visit to stock up on local flavours for self catering holidaymakers.
-The market offers a wide selection of quality produce ranging from rare breed pork, poultry, organic fruit, veg & bread, cheeses, cakes & award winning local cider, beer, wine & champagne!
-Not bad!
-Not bad at all...
+The market offers a wide selection of quality produce ranging from rare breed pork, poultry and game, fresh fish & shellfish organic fruit, veg, handmade bread & patisserie, cheeses, vegetarian & vegan ready foods, jams & chutneys, cakes & award winning local cider, and sublime authentic curries & Indian snacks made fresh at the market in front of you, to eat on the spot, or take away!

 In a designated Area of Outstanding Natural Beauty, the richly historic and quaint English village of St. Briavels nestles on the edge of a limestone plateau, soaring almost 800 ft above the wooded hillsides of the Wye Valley & Forest of Dean, commanding spectacular views overlooking the English / Welsh Border and Offa’s Dyke.